geek0x23/zig-p11/README.md

 # zig-p11

+This project is a Zig module for PKCS#11.
+PKCS#11 is wrapped with a thin layer that brings the interface closer to idiomatic Zig.

-This project is for me to play around and learn zig while doing something more productive than just a simple "Hello, World!" application.
+For now this exists for me to play around and learn zig while doing something more productive than just a simple "Hello, World!" application.
 Maybe someday this library will be usable, but probably not.

 ## SoftHSM2